KWB-R/fakin/content/project/dwc/index.md

 tools = ["dmponline"]

 # Project summary to display on homepage.
-summary = "Proposal Phase: How to best collect budgets from multiple project partners?"
+summary = "How to best collect budgets from multiple project partners?
+How to write a data management plan?"

 # Slides (optional).
 #   Associate this page with Markdown slides.